argoproj/argo-cd/docs/user-guide/commands/argocd_app_resources.md

 ### Options

 ```
   -h, --help            help for resources
       --orphaned        Lists only orphaned resources
       --output string   Provides the tree view of the resources
-      --project string   The name of the application's project - specifying this allows the command to report "not found" instead of "permission denied" if the app does not exist
 ```

 ### Options inherited from parent commands